Transparency is a popular buzz word on Wall Street these days, and many investors are demanding it.

-In many cases “great culture” has become synonymous with foosball tables, subsidized lunches and lots of parties.
-Yet parties, picnics and perq’s are never what truly engages employees over the long-term.
-New research has found a surprisingly stronger correlation between happiness and transparency.
+But in many cases great organizational culture has become synonymous with free/subsidized lunches, fitness and parties.
+But these kind of benefits are never what truly engages employees over the long-term.
+Research has found a stronger correlation between happiness and transparency.

-By sharing numbers with employees, not just executives, you can increase employees’ sense of ownership.
+By sharing numbers with employees, not just executives, leaders can increase employees’ sense of ownership.